Nedsonjr10/Task-Automation/README.md

 ## About the project

-Project to demonstrate my knowledge of java by using it to automate tasks.
+Project to demonstrate my knowledge of python by using it to automate tasks.

 ## Technologies used